hazaq/hazaq.github.io/_posts/2018-02-15-AWS-EBS-Snapshot-Scheduling.markdown

 **4)** under Runtime select python 2.x
 **5)** For Roles select **Choose an exsisting role**, select the rule that you created previously and create function.
 **6)** Now under the Configuration page scroll down to **Function Code** and copy [this](https://github.com/hazaq/purgeOldSnapshots/blob/master/purge_snapshots.py) code.
-Don't forget to change the following variables according to your environment.
+Don't forget to change the following variables in the function, according to your environment.
 * snap_vol = 'vol-12345678asdfg' # The volume ID that needs to purged
 * snap_exclude = [ 'snap-09876wxyz' ] # Any old snapshot you want to exclude from getting purged
 * region = 'us-west-2' # Region where the purge should occure